nieruczek/ITStep-hometasks/README.md

 #___05

-If you miss BigBangTheory you can use this text game to feel you one of its characters. whom do you want to play against? :scroll::snake::new_moon::scissors::bust_in_silhouette:
+If you miss BigBangTheory you can use this text game to feel you one of its characters.
+Whom do you want to play against? :scroll::snake::new_moon::scissors::bust_in_silhouette: